daniellor/DR.BlazorLeaflet/README.md

 # Contribute

-The `master` branch is used as the development branch.
+The `main` branch is used as the development branch.
 If you are looking for a specific release, check the tags.
 If you are willing to contribute, fork this repository, and create your own branch from master, preferably give it a meaningful name, regarding your change or the issue that you are targeting.
 For large modifications, create an issue before, and a WIP pull request.
 Always rebase before review requests.